 We take your estimated annual energy usage and multiply this by your tariff rates for the next 12 months.
 We do this for every meter at the property, gas and electricity.
 We can now say how much your energy we think will cost you over the next 12 months.

 When our ‘So Flex’ variable tariff rates are used for your review, we can only use the rates that are currently known (including government subsidies like the Energy Price Guarantee).

 You can find your unit rates and standing charges on your bill (5% VAT is added on top of the figures you see below).
 You can also find the unit rates and standing charges displayed on your online account under "Tariffs", this time with 5% VAT already included.

 We now know how much your energy will cost in a year, but what should your monthly payments be?

 3. Your account balance

-If you’ve been overpaying by a lot, we will offer a refund as well as lowering your payment amount.
-For small over-payments, we will just lower your payment amount.
+If you’ve been overpaying by a lot, we may offer a refund as well as lower your payment amount.
+For small over-payments, we may just lower your payment amount.

 Your review outcome